Battle of Halen: Prelude

-The German II Cavalry Corps (Höheres Kavallerie-Kommando2 [HKK 2]) commanded by General Georg von der Marwitz, was ordered to conduct reconnaissance towards Antwerp, Brussels and Charleroi.
-By 7 August, the scouting parties had found that the area in a line from Diest to Huy was empty of Belgian and Allied troops.
-Belgian and French troops were rumoured to be between Tienen and Huy; Marwitz advanced to the north, towards parties of Belgian cavalry, which had retired towards Diest.
+The German II Cavalry Corps (Höheres Kavallerie-Kommando 2 [HKK 2]) commanded by General Georg von der Marwitz, was ordered to conduct reconnaissance towards Antwerp, Brussels and Charleroi.
+By 7 August, scouting parties had found that the area in a line from Diest to Huy was empty of Belgian and Allied troops.
+Belgian and French troops were rumoured to be between Tienen and Huy; Marwitz advanced to the north, towards parties of Belgian cavalry, that had retired towards Diest.
 On 11 August, large bodies of German cavalry, artillery and infantry were seen by Belgian cavalry scouts in the area from Sint-Truiden to Hasselt and Diest.
 Belgian headquarters anticipated that the manoeuvres foreshadowed a German advance towards Hasselt and Diest.
-To block this advance, the Belgian Cavalry Division, commanded by Lieutenant-General Léon de Witte, was sent to guard the bridge over the River Gete at Halen.
-During an evening meeting, the Belgian general staff convinced de Witte to fight a dismounted action to negate the German numerical advantage.
+To block this advance, the Belgian Cavalry Division (Lieutenant-General Léon de Witte) was sent to guard the bridge over the River Gete at Halen.
+During an evening meeting, the Belgian general staff convinced De Witte to fight a dismounted action to negate the German numerical advantage.

-General de Witte had garrisoned the Gete crossings at Diest, Halen, Geetbets and Budingen.
+De Witte had garrisoned the Gete crossings at Diest, Halen, Geetbets and Budingen.
 The main road from Hasselt to Diest passed through this village, most of which was on the left bank.
 If captured, Loksbergen and Waanrode would be outflanked and the left wing of the Belgian army threatened.
-General de Witte used Halen as an outpost and concentrated a battalion of cyclist infantry and dismounted cavalry behind the village, from Zelk to Velpen and the hamlet of Liebroek, to form a line of resistance if Halen were captured.
-At Halen, there were a number of bridges across the rivers Gete and Velp.
-The village was also transected by the Grootebaan (the main road), which connects Hasselt and Diest.
+De Witte used Halen as an outpost and concentrated a battalion of cyclist infantry and dismounted cavalry behind the village, from Zelk to Velpen and the hamlet of Liebroek, to form a line of resistance if Halen were captured.
+At Halen, there were bridges across the rivers Gete and Velp.
+The village was also transected by the Grootebaan (the main road) that connects Hasselt and Diest.
 At the start of the war, there were not many bridges in the region, making those at Halen tactically important.
 The Belgian, as well as the German military high command, was fully aware of this.
-Equally important, to the south of the Halen town centre was an elevated railway dam which followed a wide, south-to-north curve.
+Equally important, to the south of Halen town centre was an elevated railway embankment following a wide, south-to-north curve.
 This was the former train connexion between the towns of Tienen and Diest, still prominent nowadays, partly coinciding with Sportlaan and Stadsbeemd streets and further used as a tourist cycle track.
 Of the old Halen train station, nothing is left.